-(a) Methadone provided to patients for the purpose of treating drug addiction, if the prescriber meets the conditions specified in 21 C.F.R.
+(a) Methadone provided to patients for the purpose of treating drug dependence or addiction, if the prescriber meets the conditions specified in 21 C.F.R.
 1306.07 ;

 (c) Controlled substances provided to research subjects by a facility conducting clinical research in studies approved by a hospital-based institutional review board or an institutional review board accredited by the association for the accreditation of human research protection programs.

 (E) Division (C)(1) of this section does not apply to a prescriber who is a veterinarian.